open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

-It is the responsibility of the receiver of this event choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
+It is the responsibility of the receiver of this event to choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
 This will typically be accompanied by the same _whisper_ event.

 If an agent receives an _utterance_ event that it does not feel capable of servicing, it can also return a _proposeAssistant_ event.